CEO | Sustunable b.v.

 In early 2007, Henk founded a new company, Sustunable bv, which seeks a “Responsible Business Approach Towards Tuna Sourcing,” and was the pioneer in the marketing of FAD-free tuna; in the meantime supplying over 15 supermarket chains throughout Europe.

-In 2010, Sustunable was approached by the WCP’s eight PNA nations to become their J/V partner in the company Pacifical cv, in order to globally market PNA’s MSC sustainable certified free school skipjack and yellowfin tuna under the “Pacifical” co-brand.
+In 2010, Sustunable was approached by the WCPO’s eight PNA nations to become their joint venture partner in the company Pacifical cv, in order to globally market PNA’s sustainable MSC-certified free school skipjack and yellowfin tuna under the “Pacifical” co-brand.
 Henk has also been appointed by shareholders as the Managing Director of Pacifical cv.

 If this same reoccurring trend would appear again in 2020, large buying parties that have plenty of access to cheap capital will not hesitate in driving the world tuna price down to levels well below the cost price of any purse seiner operator.